 INQU 5030.
 CHEMICAL ENGINEERING LABORATORY II.
 Two credit hours.
-Two three-hour laboratory periods per week.
-Prerequisite: INQU 4002 and INQU 4017.
+Two threehour laboratory periods per week.
+Prerequisite: (INQU 4002 and INQU 4017) or authorization of the Director of the Department.
 Corequisite: INQU 5025.

 Experimental studies on mass transfer, process control, fermentation, kinetics and catalysis using pilot plant equipment at the Unit Operations Laboratory.